parrt/msds692/hw/tfidf.md

 We will test your TFIDF functionality using `test_tfidf.py`, which uses the entire corpus for "training" but then uses just a small subset of the files for testing.

 Any difference in words or TFIDF scores are treated as a 0 for that test.
 There are 12 randomly-selected test files used and you must get everything right for each file.
-I have computed the right values and store them in a pickled file, which is how the test compares your work for correctness.
+I have computed the right values and store them in a pickled file, `corpus.pkl`, which is how the test compares your work for correctness.

 We will also make a quick check that your `common.py` and `summarize.py` scripts generate the right output.